 Conclusion

-If you plan to grow a coffee plant, ensure that you have much patience because good things take time to happen, the same with the coffee plant.
-Planting a seed and then watching it evolve through various stages is really satisfying.
+If you plan to grow a coffee plant, ensure you have a lot of patience because good things take time.
+Planting a seed and then watching it evolve through various stages is satisfying.
+Proper lighting, water, minerals, etc., help your coffee plant thrive.